Howard Wolowitz: Relationships

-At his bachelor party, an inebriated Raj describes Howard losing his virginity to his second cousin, his Las Vegas prostitute experience, and their threesome with an overweight Sailor Moon woman at Comic-Con.
+At his bachelor party, an inebriated Raj describes Howard losing his virginity to his second cousin, his Las Vegas prostitute experience, and their threesome with an overweight Sailor Moon cosplayer at Comic-Con.
 Wil Wheaton films the whole speech and posts it online.
 Bernadette picks them up and is furious after seeing the video and is wondering how she can marry a man that she doesn't seem to know, though she does forgive him after he gives an enrapturing apology for Penny to transfer, which sends her into tears.
 Bernadette later tells Howard that she wants to be married to him before he is launched into space.
 After an aborted attempt to be married at city hall before it closed, they agree to be married on the roof of the apartment building.
 Bernadette is escorted down the aisle by her father and is married by Raj, Leonard, Penny, Sheldon and Amy who all became ministers for the occasion.
 The ceremony is photographed by an orbiting satellite for the Google Earth website.

 In season 6, the newlyweds do have some bumps including Howard readjusting to being back on earth, moving out of his mother's house, and spending too much on his collectibles hobby, but they continued to grow a steady relationship together, until season 7's "The Discovery Dissipation", when Raj briefly moves in with them.
 During this time, Raj's kindness and helpful nature inadvertently reveal that Howard and Bernadette's relationship has deteriorated to the extent that they no longer pay attention to each other, but they insist that they are content with merely "half-assing" their way through their marriage.
 However, during season 9, when the two were expecting their first baby, they appeared to have repaired their relationship till Howard started being worried about his parenting capacity.

 In season 7, Howard and Bernadette have a double date with Raj and his girlfriend Emily (Laura Spencer).
 Howard instantly recognizes her and it is revealed that he and Emily previously went on a blind date.
 Due to an upset stomach caused by gas station sushi, Howard used and subsequently clogged Emily's toilet.
-Because the toilet overflowed all over Emily’s bathroom floor and Howard was unsuccessful in cleaning it up, he was extremely embarrassed and climbed out the bathroom window.
-Howard apologized to Emily, to which she responds that it’s ok and she and her friends refer to him as "Clogzilla".
+Because the toilet overflowed all over Emily's bathroom floor and Howard was unsuccessful in cleaning it up, he was extremely embarrassed and climbed out the bathroom window.
+Howard apologized to Emily, to which she responds that it's okay and she and her friends refer to him as "Clogzilla".